Theodemocracy: Political ideal

 The theodemocratic system was to be based on principles extant in the US Constitution and held sacred the will of the people and individual rights.
-Indeed, the United States and the Constitution in particular were revered by Smith and his followers.
+Indeed, the United States and its Constitution in particular were revered by Smith and his followers.

 However, in a theodemocratic system, God was to be the ultimate power and would give law to the people, who would be free to accept or reject, presumably based on republican principles.
-Somewhat analogous to a federal system within a theodemocracy, sovereignty would reside jointly with both the people with God.
-Some natural tensions still exist in the framework, such as how humans could resist the laws of an all-knowing God or implement them to varying degrees or how citizens receive assurance regarding declarations of principle that they represent the wisdom of God, rather than human interpretations, and so on, but tensions of at least this gravity exist under all other systems of government.
-Christ would be the "king of kings" and "lord of lords" but will only intermittently reside on Earth, and the government will largely be left in the hands of mortal men, to govern themselves according to His teachings.
+Somewhat analogous to a federal system within a theodemocracy, sovereignty would reside jointly with both the people and with God.
+Christ would be the "king of kings" and "lord of lords" but will only intermittently reside on Earth, and the government will largely be left in the hands of mortal men to govern themselves according to His teachings.

 Young explained that a theodemocracy would consist of "many officers and branches... as there are now to that of the United States."
 It is known that the Council of Fifty, which Smith organized in Nauvoo, Illinois, in 1844, was meant to be the central municipal body within such a system.
 The Council was led by Smith and included many members of the church's central leadership.
 However, it also included several prominent non-members.
 Full consensus was required for the Council to pass any measures, and each participant was commanded to fully speak their minds on all issues brought before the body.
-Debate would continue until consensus could be reached.
+The debate would continue until a consensus could be reached.
 However, if consensus could not be reached, Smith would "seek the will of the Lord" and break the deadlock through divine revelation.